susilo001/susilo001/README.md

 My passion for programming is the driving force behind my desire to excel and leave a lasting, positive impact on the web development landscape.
 It is this love for coding that propels me forward and motivates me to continually push the boundaries of what is possible.

 ## Educations :
-- B.S. in Computer Science <br> 2018 - 2023 <br> University Amikom Yogyakarta
+- B.S. in Computer Science \
+  2018 - 2023 \
+  University Amikom Yogyakarta

 ## Experiences :
 - Coming soon